dbelob/twitter-emulation/README.md

-# Twitter emulation on Java
+# Twitter emulation in Java

 The application emulates the main features of Twitter